Innse/innse.github.io/_pages/about.md

 News
 ======
+- [07/2024] Thrilled to announce our latest work **mSTAR**, a multimodal-enhanced whole slide pathology foundation model.
 - [06/2024] One paper (co-author) was accepted by **MICCAI 2024**.
 - [04/2024] One paper was accepted by **TCSVT**.
 - [01/2024] One paper was accepted by **ICLR 2024** as **Spotlight** paper!!